 We love clothes.
 Many of us love fashion.
 And some of us love the environment.
 But how many of us would give up on one to save the other?
-Like give up on fashion to save the environment?
+Like, give up on fashion to save the environment?
 Yes, it is a matter of much concern, as “hazardous chemicals are commonly used for the manufacture of clothes by many well-known brands.”
-This is where a Green Peace for fashion, like a Moody’s rating for business, has been established.
+This is where a Green Peace for fashion, like a Moody’s rating for a business, has been established.
 In 2011 Detox My Fashion was launched in July 2011 “asking the textile industry to urgently take responsibility for its contribution to toxic pollution.”

 As per this campaign, brands have been urged to make a Detox commitment by 2020.

-The grading is done on a list of well-known brands, under three criteria – Detox 2020 Plan 2, PFC Elimination and Transparency.
+The grading is done on a list of well-known brands, under three criteria – Detox 2020 Plan 2, PFC Elimination, and Transparency.